 What makes Watamu so special?
 Simply put, you can reliably find more Billfish here than just about anywhere else.
 Blue Marlin, Black Marlin, Striped Marlin, Sailfish, Swordfish, and Shortbill Spearfish, to be precise.
 And it’s not unheard of to see them all in one day.

-Freshwater Bucket List
+Freshwater Bucket List Fishing Spots

 Amazon River, Brazil

 Taking a riverboat into the heart of Brazil is a bucket list adventure in its own right.
 The Amazon is the world’s largest and most unexplored river.
 We’re constantly finding out more about it and the things that live in it.
-What we do know is that it’s home to some seriously-impressive game fish.
+What we do know is that it’s home to some seriously impressive game fish.

 Peacock Bass, Piranha, Payara, Piraiba – a day of fishing on the Amazon can land you all kinds of strange and incredible fish.
-The farther upstream you go, the greater your chance of landing something nobody has ever seen before.
+The farther upstream you go, the greater your chance of hooking something nobody has ever seen before.
 There’s one species that outdoes them all though, and that’s the Arapaima.